Business and operations

 Bahrain has a distinctive island culture that both locals and expats find relaxing and fulfilling.
 From its beautiful coastline offering great water sports, to the vibrant restaurant scene, to the warmth of the traditional cultural events, to the café culture, art and music scene and spacious housing, Bahrain offers an excellent lifestyle proposition, especially for families.

 The cost of living in Bahrain is highly competitive when compared to other GCC countries and this will continue with the proposals of the 2030 strategy to build Bahrain as an attractive business center.
-In fact, Bahrain ranks 9th on wage growth in the 2017 HSBC Expat Explorer Survey.
+In fact, according to the Cost of Doing Business report 2022 by KPMG, Bahrain’s cost of living is lower than that of the GCC by up to 51% in 2022.
 Bahrain offers excellent value for money, coupled with a balanced lifestyle.

 The EDB is an investment promotion agency, chaired by His Royal Highness the Crown Prince of Bahrain, with the overall responsibility for attracting investment into Bahrain and supporting initiatives that enhance the investment climate.
 EDB is the first point of contact for investors, delivering a world class, seamless experience and holistic support across the investor lifecycle.